wangmiaothu/wangmiaothu.github.io/_pages/home.md

-I am an assistant professor with the [State Key Laboratory of Virtual Reality Technology and Systems](http://vrlab.buaa.edu.cn), Beihang University.
+I am an assistant professor at the [State Key Laboratory of Virtual Reality Technology and Systems](http://vrlab.buaa.edu.cn), Beihang University.
 Prior to this, I was a postdoc researcher in [Visual Computing](http://cg.cs.tsinghua.edu.cn)  at Tsinghua University, worked with [Prof. Shi-Min Hu](http://cg.cs.tsinghua.edu.cn/prof_hu.htm).
 I received a PhD degree from Tsinghua University in 2016, supervised by Prof. Shi-Min Hu.
 During 2013-2014, I visited the Visual Computing Group at Cardiff University as a joint PhD student, supervised by [Prof. Ralph Martin](https://www.cardiff.ac.uk/people/view/118143-martin-ralph) and [Dr. Yu-Kun Lai](https://users.cs.cf.ac.uk/Yukun.Lai/).
 I got a bachelor's degree in Computer Science and Technology from Xidian University in 2011.
-I reviewed technical papers for SIGGRAPH/SIGGRAPH Asia, IEEE VR, Pacific Graphics, CVM conferences, and ACM TOG, IEEE TVCG, Computer Graphics Forum, CVMJ journals.
+I am serving as a conference committee member for IEEE ISMAR 2019.
+I reviewed technical papers for SIGGRAPH/SIGGRAPH Asia, IEEE VR, ISMAR, Pacific Graphics, CVM conferences, and ACM TOG, IEEE TVCG, Computer Graphics Forum, The Visual Computer, JCST, CVM journals.

-The goals of my research are to bridge the gap between human visual perception and visual data, and to help human easily create and edit visual media.
-My research interests are in computer graphics and computer vision, especially in:
+My research goals are to help human easily create, explore, and edit visual media, especially for VR/AR.

+Recent research topics are:

 * Video for virtual reality
 * Computational cinematography